 University of Mannheim International Office

 Located in the capital of Baden-Wuerttemberg, the University of Stuttgart began service in 1829 as a high school of commerce and trade.
 By 1890 it had developed into a technical college.
 In 1967, it was elevated to a full university.
 Today Stuttgart boasts 120 departments housed in 14 schools.
 Some of the best known are the school of architecture and city planning and the school of aeronautical and space engineering.
 The university of Stuttgart is highly regarded in all branches of engineering and has an especially strong profile in the natural sciences and mathematics.
 The course offerings in the liberal arts (humanities and social sciences) are impressive.
 Like Karlsruhe, the University of Stuttgart has much in common with MIT or California Polytech.

 University of Stuttgart International Office

 Located at the edge of the picturesque Swabian Alb, and enjoying the serenity offered by the gently flowing Neckar, the University of Tübingen is part of a genuine university town.
 Of the city's approximately 85,000 inhabitants, over a third are either enrolled at or work for the university.
 Founded in 1477, the University of Tübingen now offers a wide range of academic disciplines, from traditional liberal arts to computer science, and students get to choose from a large number of courses in Deutsch als Fremdsprache.

 University of Tübingen International Office

-Situated on the banks of the historic Danube River, the University of Ulm was founded in 1967.
+Situated on the banks of the historic Danube River, Ulm University was founded in 1967.
 Ulm’s curriculum centers on medicine, mathematics and the sciences (including electrical engineering and computer science).
 Ulm does not have courses of study in the humanities and social sciences with the exception of economics.
 The city borders on Bavaria and both Stuttgart and Munich are less than a 2-hour train ride away.